 A bag of microwave popcorn is a go-to comfort food for movie nights and midnight snacks, but it's not the healthiest.
-Cooking loose kernels in the microwave is a healthier alternative because you can control the amount of butter and oil you use.
+Microwaving loose kernels is a healthier alternative because you can control the amount of butter and oil you use.
 Buying loose kernels is also more economical because it's so much less expensive than buying individual packages.
-Another benefit of microwaving loose kernels is less un-popped popcorn.
+Another benefit of microwaving loose kernels is that it results in less un-popped popcorn.

 What you’ll need:

-Step 4: Microwave.
-Microwave the kernels for two to three minutes or until you hear that the kernels have ceased to pop.
+Microwave the kernels for 2-3 minutes or until you hear that the kernels have ceased to pop.
 The bowl and plate will be extremely hot, so let the popcorn sit for at least a minute before removing the bowl from the microwave.